Track form submissions

 - The form must be created using the tag form.
 If a form is made with div tags, it will not be tracked.

-- Form submission must be via the element button type="submit".
+- Form submission must be via the elements button type="submit", input type="submit".
 If sending is implemented via the element button type="button", no goal is achieved.

-- The button type="submit" element must be located inside the form element.
+- The button type="submit" and input type="submit" elements must be located inside the form element.

 By default, the goal is considered achieved not only when the form is successfully submitted, but also when an unsuccessful attempt is made to send it, for example, when the data from the form has not passed validation.